amrith92/fluxgate/benchmarks/README.md

 - Adaptive convergence: run multiple independent seeds (set `-p seed=...`), collect the adaptive state or final promoted counts, and compute variance across instances.

-Recommended follow-ups (I can implement any of these):

-1. Expose a minimal read-only API on `FluxGateLimiter` to query `isHot(keyHash)` and `sketchEstimate(keyHash)`.
-This will let the benchmark compute promotion precision and tier-B error directly in `collectStats()`.

-2. Add a `--enable-verify` runner script that runs the jmh jar multiple times with different seeds and writes a CSV with the metrics for each run (p99, ops/s, mem, precision, tier-B error) so you can compute convergence and variance.

-3. Add a small `benchmarks/analysis` helper (Java or Python) to parse JMH JSON output and compute percentiles, aggregate metrics and produce human-readable CSV suitable for plotting.

 Notes
 -----
 - `verify=true` changes the execution profile (adds synchronization and maps) so use it only